-Amazon, iTunes, Vudu, YouTube
+Thriller/Horror/Revenge – Amazon, iTunes, Vudu, YouTube

 This is an under-the-radar movie that might make some uncomfortable.

-The movie won several awards including three at the 2005 Sitges Film Festival (Best Motion Picture, Best Screenplay, and an Audience Award for Best Motion Picture) and four awards at the 2006 Spanish Malaga Film Festival (Best Film, Best Director, Best Actress and Best Cinematographer).
+The movie won several awards, including three at the 2005 Sitges Film Festival (Best Motion Picture, Best Screenplay, and an Audience Award for Best Motion Picture) and four awards at the 2006 Spanish Malaga Film Festival (Best Film, Best Director, Best Actress, and Best Cinematographer).

-Ellen Page won Best Actress at the 2006 Austin Film Critics Association Awards.
+Elliot Page won Best Actress at the 2006 Austin Film Critics Association Awards.

 This is an intelligent suspense and thriller.

 But it’s not for the squeamish; it can get grueling for some.

 Page stars as a 17-year-old teenager who entraps an older man via a chat room.

-Expecting illicit activities the teenager turns the table on him.
+Expecting illicit activities, the teenager turns the table on him.

-Amazon, Vudu, YouTube
+Thriller – Amazon, Vudu, YouTube

-A movie starring John Cho (Harold & Kumar, Star Trek) in the missing person genre.
+A movie starring John Cho (“Harold & Kumar,” “Star Trek”) in the missing person genre.

 Stars Elizabeth Olsen and Aubrey Plaza.

-12. A Simple Favor, 2018
+12. A Simple Favor (2018)